doubility-sky/daydayup/python.md

 - [Kivy](https://github.com/kivy/kivy): Open source UI framework written in Python, running on Windows, Linux, macOS, Android and iOS
   - [python-for-android](https://github.com/kivy/python-for-android) is a packaging tool for Python apps on Android.
 You can create your own Python distribution including the modules and dependencies you want, and bundle it in an APK along with your own code.
   - [Kivy for iOS](https://github.com/kivy/kivy-ios): Toolchain for compiling Python / Kivy / other libraries for iOS
 - [wxPython's Project Phoenix](https://github.com/wxWidgets/Phoenix/).
 A new implementation of wxPython, better, stronger, faster than he was before.
+Just like ["Classic" wxPython](https://github.com/wxWidgets/wxPython-Classic), Phoenix wraps the wxWidgets C++ toolkit and provides access to the user interface portions of the wxWidgets API, enabling Python applications to have a native GUI on Windows, Macs or Unix systems, with a native look and feel and requiring very little (if any) platform specific code.
 - [DearPyGui](https://github.com/hoffstadt/DearPyGui): A GPU Accelerated Python GUI Framework
 - [fbs](https://github.com/mherrmann/fbs) is the fastest way to create a Python GUI.
 It solves common pain points such as packaging and deployment.
 Based on Python and Qt, fbs is a lightweight alternative to Electron.
   - [tutorial](https://github.com/mherrmann/fbs-tutorial) for creating Python/Qt GUIs with fbs